 Tackling health inequalities

-The course has been produced at the request of Newcastle Upon Tyne Hospitals NHS Foundation Trust, a forward thinking healthcare provider rated as 'Outstanding' by the Clinical Quality Commission.
+Our eLearning course has been produced at the request of Newcastle Upon Tyne Hospitals NHS Foundation Trust (NUTH), a forward thinking healthcare provider rated as 'Outstanding' by the Clinical Quality Commission.
 This trust was looking for ways they could add value to their use of interpreter services by making staff more aware of their own power to communicate clearly, in order to address extreme health inequalities among people who are not proficient in English.
 If you are employed by NUTH you can already access this course for free (go to ESR.)

 A unique course.

 Do you work for an organisation which is looking for creative ways to overcome language barriers?
 At English Unlocked we're keen to share this unusual training with healthcare providers in the UK and abroad and the course is available to be purchased on license.
 If you would like to see clips from this unique eLearning course, click here.